thunlp/OpenDelta/README.md

 t5_tokenizer.decode(t5.generate(inputs_ids)[0])
 # >>> '<pad><extra_id_0>?
 Is it Harry Potter?</s>'

 # use default configuration for cunstomized wrapped models which have PLMs inside.
+This is a common need for users.
 import torch.nn as nn
 class WrappedModel(nn.Module):
   def __init__(self, inner_model):